Have an old or useless CRT monitor or TV your considering to throw out?

 These are the tools you will need for your typical disassembly, but may vary according to the types of fasteners used.
 Wearing your safety goggles is important to prevent eye injury or blindness in case of an implosion of the tube.

-Step 2: Remove the screws holding the case together
+Remove the screws holding the back on.

 You should also also check for plastic tabs usually located on the top in between the seam and at the sides or bottom.